Occurrence in Amherst & Connecticut Valley, Mass.

 Nest Materials

-Nests in previously excavated holes (usually those of Northern Flickers or Pileated Woodpeckers) in dead snags.
-(Clark 1906; allaboutbirds.org)
+previously excavated holes, often of Flickers or Pileated Woodpeckers, in dead snags

 19th-20th Century Field Notes